qmk/qmk_firmware/keyboards/blaster75/readme.md

 Blaster 75 is a 75% ANSI layout Custom Keyboard designed and manufactured by Altain.

-* Keyboard Maintainer : Altain
+* Keyboard Maintainer : ALTAiN
 * Hardware Supported : Blaster 75
 * Hardware Availability : Produced and Sold by ALTAiN
 * Mount : Top-Mount System